Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Advertises the UDP port to external peers.
+The UDP port to advertise to external peers.
 The default is the port specified in [`--p2p-advertised-port`](#p2p-advertised-port) if it is set.
 Otherwise, the default is the port specified in [`--p2p-port`](#p2p-port).